More about: Reina Sofia Museum in Madrid Tickets and Tours

 There are several places to eat in the area around the museum.
 One of the most legendary is El Brillante, a bar where you'll be served the famous squid sandwich for which Madrid is famous.
 However, the prices are quite high, so I recommend any other restaurant in the area; you are spoilt for choice.
 If you finish seeing the museum at brunch time, the museum restaurant, Nubel, is a very nice place where the brunch is very good.

-The museum has different activities to bring children closer to both the permanent collection and the temporary exhibitions.
-Before you visit, find out how you can make the visit more accessible to the little ones at home because there are also guides in the museum shop to help you with this task.
+The museum has different activities to bring the permanent collection and temporary exhibitions closer to children.
+Before visiting, find out how you can make the visit more accessible to the little ones at home, as there are also guides in the museum shop to help you with this task.

 Other interesting museums

 If you are still hungry for more, don't miss a visit to the Prado Museum.
 Located just a few metres from the Reina Sofía, the Prado is a cultural jewel that art lovers should not miss.
-I tell you how in my article on Madrid Prado Tickets.
+I tell you how in my article on Prado Museum in Madrid Tickets and Tours.

 Other interesting activities in Madrid